 An alternative approach to ours would be to measure the independence of the components given by the algorithm.
 Basically, as most ICA algorithms are based on the maximization of some measure of independence (Hyvärinen et al., 2001b), this boils down to measuring how well the algorithm optimized its objective function.
 Thus, we could run the ICA algorithm many times and choose the results of the run that gave the most independent components.
 Such an approach seems to be quite unsatisfactory, however.
-Some of the components may be well estimated in some runs, other in other runs, and it is not reasonable to assume that the best run gives the best estimates for each component.
+Some of the components may be well estimated in some runs, others in other runs, so it is not reasonable to assume that the best run gives the best estimates for each component.
 In Icasso, we are able to combine information from several runs of the algorithms.
-Indeed, we thus obtain a set of components (given by the cluster centers in the signal space) that is better than any of component sets provided by a single run.
+Indeed, we thus obtain a set of components (given by the cluster centers in the signal space) that is presumably better than any of the component sets provided by a single run.
+This is because it is likely that the errors in the different estimates are independent from each other; thus, the average of many estimates should have a smaller error because the errors are reduced by averaging.

 Let us also mention some further methods that may be of help in finding the most interesting or meaningful components given by ICA.
-Formisano et al (2002) developed some indices that are correlated with the interestingness of the components; the components can be ordered using these indices after ICA estimation.
-Hyvärinen et al (2001a) developed a method that orders components on a one-dimensional line or a two-dimensional grid so that components that belong together, possibly being manifestations of the same multidimensional signal source, are close to each other.
+Formisano et al (2002) developed some indices that are correlated with the "interestingness" of the components; the components can be ordered using these indices after ICA estimation.
+Hyvärinen et al. (2001a) developed a method that orders components on a one-dimensional line or a two-dimensional grid so that components that belong together, possibly being manifestations of the same multidimensional signal source, are close to each other.

-4.2 Future directions
+Future directions

 As for the computational load of the algorithm, we have noted that the hierarchical clustering is clearly the bottleneck in the current computational environment.
-Currently, say, 600...1000 estimated components can be handled on an ordinary PC, which corresponds to, for example, 10 runs of the algorithm when the dimension of the data is 60...100.
-On the current implementation the computational load in terms of time consumption rises as a cubic function of sample size.
+Currently, say, 600-1000 estimated components can be handled on an ordinary PC, which corresponds to, for example, 10 runs of the algorithm when the dimension of the data is 60-100.
+On the current implementation the computational load in terms of time consumption rises as a cubic function of the number of estimates.
 Consequently, for bigger amounts of estimates, a more sophisticated implementation may be needed.
 We are currently investigating alternative methods for clustering.